csvspecs/awesome-csv/README.md

 **Q: Can I use blank lines?**

 **A**: No. No. No. In "classic" CSV you CANNOT use blank lines.
 Why?
 Blank lines are "ambigious".
-Might be an blank record or a blank line.
+Might be a blank record or a blank line.

 Yes.
 Yes.
 Yes.
 See CSS V1.1 for a "modern" practical common sense version.